lammps/learning/src/file_format.rst

 The first part of the file is called `the header`.
-The first line of the file is always a comment that LAMMPS does not read but which can contain informations on the way the file was generated.
+The first line of the file is always a comment that LAMMPS does not read but which can contain information on the way the file was generated.
 Here we see the LAMMPS version and some more information like timestep and units.
 The following lines contain the number of `atoms` (125), the number of `atom types` (1) and three lines containing `xlo xhi` like indications.
-This header is simple, but generally, headers can contain much more informations.
-The first two lines are explicit, you define a system with 125 atoms all of which have the same caracteristics.
+This header is simple, but generally, headers can contain much more information.
+The first two lines are explicit, you define a system with 125 atoms all of which have the same characteristics.
 The last three lines define the volume in which these atoms are contained.
 It is a box with edge coordinates starting at 0 and ending at 5 in every direction (x, y and z).